 Lightning Bruiser: When at full strength, she can literally rip through hordes of nightmares at breakneck speed, and punch Pitch hard enough to knock out a tooth.
 Though as she's de-powered for most of the film, she's more of a Fragile Speedster.

 Mama Bear: It would be wise not to mess with her fairies.
+She has also some of this side toward the Guardians and others children too.

 Non-Mammal Mammaries: Averted.
 Since her design is based off of a hummingbird's and she's mostly covered in feathers, she doesn't have noticeable breasts.
 What figure she does have is Justified by her human origin.